Eagle Premier: Legacy

 The Eagle brand targeted consumers that would not typically include purchasing an American sedan, "but would have instead sought out a Volvo or an Audi."
 The "upscale" Premier was the flagship of the new Eagle division at Chrysler and in the same class "as cars like the Audi 5000, ... roomy, understated and elegantly turned out."

 Popular Science, in a four-car road test, considered the Premier one of the sportiest sedans (by measure of road holding and drive precision) available on the American market.
 The fully independent suspension on all the wheels made for better ride quality and handling characteristics, as did the rack and pinion steering design.
 "The Premier was for its size, the lightest car that Chrysler built at the time [with a shipping weight of 2999 lb], the stiffest (torsionally), and the best riding almost 8.7 in of wheel travel vs. 4.5 for the K-cars that underpinned every Chrysler car then available.
 It benefited from decades of Renault experience with front-wheel-drive, and a good example will still impress even today."
 The engineering levels achieved in the Premier are arguably the most refined in a sedan that was then produced by AMC or Chrysler.

 The original projections were to have annual production of 150,000 Premiers.
 Magna International had signed a contract in 1986 to supply body panels for the Premiers.
-As a result, the automotive supplier received $10 million grants from the governments of both Canada and Ontario to expand the metal stamping plant in Milton, Ontario.
+As a result, the automotive supplier received $10 million in grants from the governments of both Canada and Ontario to expand the metal stamping plant in Milton, Ontario.
 However, the Premier did not achieve its sales targets, with calendar year production for 1989 only reaching 32,720 examples.

 Critics have argued that Chrysler did not properly market the Premier, having confused its intended market.
-ES models were compared directly with the Audi 80, Acura Legend, and similar ‘import’ sedans, while LX models were aimed at a lower-tier market competing against the Ford Taurus and GM A-platform cars (Buick Century, Chevrolet Celebrity, Oldsmobile Cutlass Ciera).
-Chrysler also ended up with six different brands after the purchase of AMC, just one less than GM, which was four times as large automaker.
+ES models were compared directly with the Audi 80, Acura Legend, and similar 'import' sedans, while LX models were aimed at a lower-tier market competing against the Ford Taurus and GM A-platform cars (Buick Century, Chevrolet Celebrity, Oldsmobile Cutlass Ciera).
+Chrysler also ended up with six different brands after the purchase of AMC, just one less than GM, which was four times as large an automaker.
 Not only could Chrysler not afford to properly promote and advertise each of its brands, but it also faced the legacy of failure by French cars in the United States.

 The Premier carried many vestiges of AMC and Renault's engineering long after Chrysler acquired the car's design.
 For example, the vehicle identification number for the entire 1988 model year production retained AMC format.
 The AMC logo was featured on many of the car's components through to the end of production.